-As a result, I am able to offer a comprehensive editorial service to both published and unpublished writers that includes structural editing, line editing, and market evaluation.
+As a result, I am able to offer comprehensive editorial services to both published and unpublished writers at every stage of their writing projects.
+These services include:

-I have worked with writers in every genre (and several subgenres) from young adult fiction to academic nonfiction, and specialize in memoir, mainstream and literary fiction, and narrative nonfiction.
+I have worked with writers in every genre (and several subgenres) from young adult fiction to fantasy, thrillers, academic nonfiction, and textbooks; and specialize in memoir, mainstream and literary fiction, and narrative nonfiction.
 Since each project is as unique as the writer who creates it, I offer an individualistic approach specifically tailored to suit the needs of my clients.

 For a complete description of my services and to find out whether they are right for your project, please click below on:

 “Debra Ginsberg writes with the heart of a writer, but also with the mind of an editor, which makes her the perfect partner and collaborator during the creative process.
 Her prose is exquisite, and she works harder than anyone I know.
 I can’t think of a single project she couldn’t make better.” - Sally Kim, Vice President, Editor in Chief, Putnam Books

 "I edited three memoirs by Debra Ginsberg in my time as Publishing Director at HarperCollins.
 Easiest job I ever had.
 Debra was the best self-editing author I’ve ever worked with.
 She’s knows when, where and how to expand a story, when to pull back, when to be reflective and when to be active.
 Her rigorous eye for story, detail and nuance meant that all I had to do as her editor was sit back, read and enjoy.
 On top of that, Debra knows the ins and outs of the publishing world and had a better feel for the business than most writers ever learn.
 The editing skills Debra brings to her own work will provide the same benefit to any writer who’s lucky enough to work with her."
 Marjorie Braman, Executive Editor